peizihui/stacktical-willitscale/.github/issue_template.md

-*Make sure you only keep the relevant section based on the nature of the current issue, EPIC, JOB STORY or BUG.*
+*Make sure you only keep the relevant section based on the nature of the current issue, EPIC, JOB STORY, TASK or BUG.*
 ___

 ## EPIC